Division of Research

 1. The Brown data requester submits a data request directly to the data provider.
 The data provider will typically either send the Brown data requester a draft DUA for review and signature by Brown or directly engage in conversation with RAC to determine whether an agreement is needed.

-2. Once the data provider and RAC confirm that a DUA is needed, the Brown data requester submits the DUA Request Form to ensure the appropriate terms and conditions are negotiated.
+2. Once the data provider and RAC confirm that a DUA is needed, the Brown data requester submits a DUA request in Huron.
+RAC will review the agreement to ensure the appropriate terms and conditions are negotiated.

 3. Upon electronic receipt of a new request, RAC will begin initial submission review and will contact the PI and the administrative contact listed in the submission if any of the required documentation is missing or incomplete.